smycynek/baby-shape-swipe/README.md

 Tap, swipe, or shake to see different shapes and colors.

 * Swipe in different directions to get squares, rectangles, triangles, circles, or elipses.
-* Tap to get a random shape.
+* Tap or shake to get a random shape.
 * Two-touch tap to toggle the grid on and off.
-* Shake to toggle between bold and pastel colors.
+* Change color palette in settings

 ## Background